Graduate school is tough; there's no doubt about that.

 I would encourage any new school psychologist to think about the type of employer for which they may want to work.
 I could write a full overview of each of the pros and cons of each of these below; the quick bullet points below are just to get you thinking about the differences from a school psychologist's point of view.

-The a few of the most common types of employers of school psychologists are as follows:
+A few of the most common types of employers of school psychologists are as follows:

 School districts (ISDs, USDs, counties, etc)